 Mirna Wasef is an Egyptian-American born in Alexandria, Egypt and raised in San Diego, Ca. She worships in a multicultural church in San Diego where she served as an elder and currently serves with her husband, George, as a musician in the Arabic Worship team.
 She is active in a grassroots mission that provides services to communities in the Middle East and North Africa.
-She is finishing her PhD in Middle East History at the University of California, San Diego where she explores gender, colonialism, nationalism, and transnational encounters in 20th century Egypt through the history of American Missionary girls’ schools.
+She received her PhD in Middle East History at the University of California, San Diego.
+Her work explores gender, colonialism, nationalism, and transnational encounters in 20th century Egypt through the history of American Missionary girls’ schools.

 The Rev. Georges Bitar, a fifth generation Presbyterian from Syria, is an ordained pastor in the Presbyterian Church (USA) having transferred into the denomination after fleeing Lebanon, where he was serving 2 congregations in North Lebanon.
 Georges is the Organizing pastor of Middle Eastern presbyterian Fellowship and part time congregational care pastor at Northminster Presbyterian Church, Tucson.